-- This document is a statement of the Aims, principles and strategies for teaching and learning at any school within Northern Lights Learning Trust. - This policy should be viewed in conjunction with Policy for Inclusion, Policy for Teaching and Learning and Policy for Safeguarding, Single Equality Duty [2010] and Action Plan, Confidentiality and Data Protection[1998], Reasonable adjustments for disabled pupils (2012), Supporting pupils at school with medical conditions (2014) Disability policy, Admission Policy, KCSIE [2018] - This policy has been developed in accordance with the SENd Code of Practice [2014] and any further up dates which are lawful [ie Single Equality Duty 2010], for the identification and assessment of SEND. - This policy also follows the guidance associated with The Children and Families Act (2014) and it's associated regulations including Special Educational Needs and Disability Regulations (2014), Special Educational Needs (personal budget) Regulations (2014) and The Order setting out transitional arrangements - This policy is specifically referred to in the Funding Agreement of the Academy on conversion [2012] and has been approved by the Secretary of State.
+- This policy should be viewed in conjunction with Policy for Inclusion Policy for Teaching and Learning and Policy for Safeguarding, Single Equality Duty [2010] and Action Plan, Confidentiality and Data Protection [1998], Reasonable adjustments for disabled pupils (2012), Supporting pupils at school with medical conditions (2014) Disability policy, Admission Policy, KCSIE [2020] - This policy has been developed in accordance with the SEND Code of Practice [2014] and any further updates which are lawful [ie Single Equality Duty 2010], for the identification and assessment of SEND. - This policy also follows the guidance associated with The Children and Families Act (2014) and its associated regulations including Special Educational Needs and Disability Regulations (2014), Special Educational Needs (personal budget) Regulations (2014) and The Order setting out transitional arrangements - This policy is specifically referred to in the Funding Agreement of the Academy on conversion [2012] and has been approved by the Secretary of State.

-Within Northern Lights Learning Trust, all children are given the best opportunity to flourish and develop.
+Within Benedict Biscop CE Academy, all children are given the best opportunity to flourish and develop.
 Children who are vulnerable will be particularly monitored and progress tracked in all elements of their development to ensure that they receive the best opportunities to thrive.